 Before considering solar, make your home as efficient as possible.
 It doesn’t make much sense to install an 8 kW system for $20,000 if you could first reduce your electrical usage by investing $4,000 in an energy saving upgrade, and then only need to build a 5 kW system for $12,500.

 The cost of solar has decreased dramatically in recent years.
 In 2014, costs were just over $4/W installed for a 5KW system, or $20,000 installed.
 We also have a 15% Iowa tax credit now on top of the federal 30%.

-With higher electricity costs (which will most likely continue to rise), many if not most of Winneshiek County households, farms, and businesses could see simple payback times of near or well under 10 years.
-Quality panels can easily produce for well over 30 years.
+With higher electricity costs (which will continue to rise), many if not most of Winneshiek County households, farms, and businesses could see simple payback times under 10 years.
+Quality panels can easily produce energy for 25 years or more.

 Solar energy is an investment, but in most cases a good one.
 And don’t forget: clean energy is also an investment in a better future.